jeff5/very-slow-jython/src/site/sphinx/treepython/simple_statements.rst

 As implemented, arguments are computed and stored in a list, passed in the call.
-(This reflects the genralised signature ``f(*args, **kwargs)``.)
+(This reflects the generalised signature ``f(*args, **kwargs)``.)
 The function object then creates the frame and loads the arguments into the variables that are the parameters.

-It is sensible to have the function create the frame, because the frame's specification is implied by the code the function holds, and there may be callable objects that use a different type of frame, or none.
+It is sensible to have the called object create the frame, because the frame's specification is implied by the code the callable holds.
+In fact,
+that there is a frame at all, or that it is an ``ExecutionFrame`` anyway, is a consequence of the callable having been created by ``ExecutionFrame``.
+Other callable objects could use a different type of frame, or none.
-But if the frame (when there is one) could exist as soon as the called object is known, we could place the arguments as they are produced, and avoid the intermediate array.
+But if the frame exists and is an ``ExecutionFrame`, then as soon as the called object is known, we could place the arguments as they are produced, and avoid the intermediate array.

-CPython has a comparable optimisation in ``ceval.c`` at ``fast_function``, that when the target is a function defined in Python, is simple enough (e.g. uses fast locals), and the call has a fixed argument list (no keywords or starred arguments), creates the frame and populates it from the interpreter stack.
+CPython has a comparable optimisation in ``ceval.c`` at ``_PyFunction_FastCall``: when the target is a function defined in Python, is simple enough (e.g. uses fast locals), and the call has a fixed argument list (no keywords or starred arguments), it creates the frame and populates it from the interpreter stack, going straight to ``PyEval_EvalFrameEx(f,0)``.

 This idea leads to a version of the ``visit_Call`` that looks like this: